 Confidence is the positive affair with your self-image.

 The best part, though–you don’t have to break the bank to buy expensive clothes or do plastic surgery or use lots of makeup.
 It’s all about looking composed, carrying yourself with respect.
-An advice I was given a while ago by a former manager has served me really well: “Always dress accordingly to the position you want to have, not your current one.”

-Never underestimate the mental shortcuts and the biases people resort to.
+And never underestimate the mental shortcuts and the biases people resort to.
 Use them in your favour.

 2. Devote time to yourself and do what makes you happy